JSONhilder/strongbox/README.md

 Use "strongbox [command] --help" for more information about a command.

 Available Commands:
-  delete      Delete account by name from stronbox edit        Edit specified account details from stronbox export-db   Exported encrypted db file. get         Get account by name from stronbox help        Help about any command import-db   Import encrypted db file. list        Lists all accounts in strongbox
+  delete      Delete account by name from strongbox edit        Edit specified account details from strongbox export-db   Exported encrypted db file. get         Get account by name from strongbox help        Help about any command import-db   Import encrypted db file. list        Lists all accounts in strongbox